 More than $100,000 has been donated to previous worthy recipients: the Japan America Society of Colorado, American Red Cross, Susan G. Komen Foundation, American Diabetes Association, Child’s Play, the United Way Gulf Recovery Fund, Japanese Red Cross, We Heart Japan/JCIE, Stomp out Bullying, Colorado FIRST, Denver Dumb Friends League, and Canine Companions for Independence.

 The RMAA also sponsors NDK NYE, the New Year’s Eve Costume Ball.
-NDK NYE (at the Denver Renaissance) features a fusion of Japanese cultural activities and refined anime cosplay elegance in an all-ages atmosphere, a variety of music by NDK’s own DJ Jeremy, door prizes, charity casino and other games, and a balloon drop at midnight.
+NDK NYE (at the Denver Marriott South) features a fusion of Japanese cultural activities and refined anime cosplay elegance in an all-ages atmosphere, a variety of music by NDK’s own DJ Jeremy, door prizes, charity casino and other games, and a balloon drop at midnight.